Chuck Swirsky: Broadcasting and career

+Swirsky began his broadcasting career on Cleveland radio with WWWE-AM.
 Starting in 1979, Swirsky hosted a nightly sports radio show on WCFL (AM 1000) where he talked Chicago sports with callers.
 Swirsky then moved to WLUP (The Loop), where he provided afternoon sports updates and hosted a Sunday sports radio show from 9 to 11 pm through 1981.
 In 1980 Swirsky was named the Chicago Bulls public address announcer, serving until 1983.
 Swirsky next joined WGN radio in 1981 and remained through the mid-1990s.
 Swirsky hosted various sports talk shows and provided sports updates.
 While he was with WGN, he also did play-by-play for DePaul games alongside former coach Ray Meyer and also did Chicago Bears pre-game and post-game coverage.
 He also made frequent appearances on the Bob Collins radio show discussing Chicago sports, with Collins dubbing him "The Swirsk".
-During Swirsky's time at WGN, a man dressed as Max Headroom who hijacked a broadcast of Doctor Who made a mocking reference to Swirsky, calling him "a frickin' liberal".
+During Swirsky's time at WGN, a man dressed as Max Headroom who hijacked a broadcast of Doctor Who made a mocking reference to Swirsky, calling him a "frickin' liberal".
 Bruce Wolf frequently parodied Swirsky with a fictional character, "Chet Chitchat", a blended caricature of Chicago sportscasters Chet Coppock and Swirsky.
 During his time at WGN Radio, Swirsky filled in as a sports anchor occasionally at WGN-TV.
-An evangelical Christian, Swirsky in the early 1990s began hosting the hour-long radio talk show Sports Spectrum, produced by Radio Bible Class (now RBC Ministries).
+A former evangelical Christian, Swirsky in the early 1990s began hosting the hour-long radio talk show Sports Spectrum, produced by Radio Bible Class (now RBC Ministries).
+Swirsky has since returned to his childhood faith of Catholicism.

 Swirsky left WGN for Detroit, where he did play-by-play for University of Michigan basketball in the mid-1990s.
 He was also sports director for WJR radio.
 Rob Pelinka was among his Michigan color commentators.